Vietnam is No Ordinary Journey

 Have you ever planned to travel to Vietnam?
 Recently I completed an 18-day educational mission with the charity No Ordinary Journey Foundation.
-I was asked to join their international team of health care professionals as a videographer.
-It also turned into huge lessons in leadership for me.
+I was asked to join their international team of healthcare professionals as a videographer.
+It also turned into a huge lesson in leadership for me.
 The last day of my journey set the stage for my return 18 months later to film Untold Story – Return to Tra Vinh

 While there, our mission was also chronicled by VTV4’s Linku Xavier, producer & host, with NOJ’s Mission on EXPAT LIVING